GeorgeAlTomeh/laser-data-transmission/README.md

 ### Short Story

-This is my project.
-It plays a song on an ESP32, sends the sound through a laser, and picks it up with a solar panel connected to a speaker.
+This is a project I made once I knew how to they use light to send data (especially in internet).
+It plays a melody on an ESP32, sends the sound through a laser, and picks it up with a solar panel connected to a speaker.Then enjoy your music.

 ### How It Works